Is it true that taking the over-the-counter supplement biotin can interfere with your thyroid lab tests?

 All you need to do, as a patient, is simply avoid taking biotin for 2-3 days BEFORE your thyroid lab tests.

 This will allow the biotin levels in your bloodstream to metabolize down to levels that do not interfere with the tests.

 I hope so, and this is what I recommend for ALL thyroid patients who take biotin.

 The only problem is that many of you probably don’t even realize you are taking biotin and, even if you do know you are taking it, you may not realize that it affects your thyroid lab tests!

 Thus the importance of this article.

 For the most part, I think that the attention that biotin receives and how it impacts your thyroid lab tests is largely overblown.

 But that doesn’t mean that there are some potential dangers associated with biotin use.

-Perhaps the most concerning potential thing that could happen would be a misdiagnosis or a mischaracterization of thyroid status in the body upon tests which are influenced heavily with biotin interference.
+Perhaps the most concerning potential thing that could happen would be a misdiagnosis or a mischaracterization of thyroid status in the body upon tests that are influenced heavily by biotin interference.

-This could theoretically become an issue which may cause both stress and anxiety for some patients.
+This could theoretically become an issue that may cause both stress and anxiety for some patients.